Xetibo/ReSet-Doc/sections/literature.typ

 #subsubsection("Dynamic Libraries")
 Dynamic libraries can be used in order to load specific functions during runtime.
-This allowsChallenges developers to load either specific files, or all files within a folder or similar, which will then be used to execute specified functions for the application.
+This allows developers to load either specific files or all files within a folder or similar, which will then be used to execute specified functions for the application.